-- 1. May the Lord bless these rings which you give to each other as a sign of your love and fidelity. - 2.
-Lord, bless these rings which we bless, in your name.
-Grant that those who wear them may always have a deep faith in each other.
-May they do your will and always live together in peace, good will and love.
-We ask this through Christ our Lord. - 3.
-Lord, bless and consecrate N. and N. in their love for each other.
-May these rings be a symbol of true faith in each other, and always remind them of their love.
-We ask this through Christ our Lord.
+- 1. May the Lord bless these rings which you give to each other as a sign of love and fidelity. - 2.
+Bless, O Lord, these rings, which we bless in your name, so that those who wear them may remain entirely faithful to each other, abide in peace and in your will, and live always in mutual charity.
+Through Christ our Lord. - 3.
+Bless and sanctify your servants in their love, O Lord, and let these rings, a sign of their faithfulness, remind them of their love for one another.
+Through Christ our Lord.